 The Citizen Academy is a miniature version of the Toledo Police Academy.
 Participants will receive training in subjects that vary from criminal law to the use of deadly force.
 Each member of the class will be invited to Ride-A-Long with an officer during a tour of duty.
 At the end of the academy, there will be a graduation ceremony with diplomas to be awarded by the Chief of Police.
 The instructors will be members of the Toledo Police Department.

-It is our hope that by the time the program ends, you have not only learned something valuable about how the Toledo Police Department operates, but have also gained a few friends as well.
+It is our hope that by the time the program ends, participants will not only have learned something valuable about how the Toledo Police Department operates, but will have also gained a few friends.